DmitryMyadzelets/jas.editor/misc/readme.md

 ### Problem with `.node.` and `.edge.` namespacing

-The `node` and `edge` properties of graph are created dynamically.
+The `node` and `edge` properties of the graph are created dynamically.
 Than, they do not access to each other.
 Though each edge has access to `source` and `target` edges it can't access all of them.
 The nodes have no access to edges at all.
 There are some operations when we have a node as the input and edges as the output.
 As a solution the reference to the nodes can be passed into the constructor.
 For example:

     var edges = new Edges(); // nodes can be passed here though var nodes = new Nodes(edges);